Skip to main content

 Key Insight

 The Reschedule Option: Including "Reply R to reschedule" in the AI SMS converts potential no-shows into rebooked appointments.
-Without this option, the customer ghosts the technician.
+Without this option, the customer ghosts your tech.
 With it, the AI automatically opens the calendar slot for a new emergency job.

 How AI Dispatch Automates Reminders